 Are you living the life you want?
 I’m always a little unsettled when these epiphanies come.
 Isn’t everyone?
 But I also know they must be dealt with or else they keep nagging.
 One of the ways I deal is to have a reading marathon.
 Since I believe you can see an author’s take on life from the stories they tell, I think you can also learn from them by reading their work.

 I just finished a fabulous novel by Meljean Brook, Heart Of Steel.
 My favorite line is…God, he wished he’d kissed her properly first.
 He wished he’d made love to her as she’d wanted.
 Hard, fast, angry, slow…it didn’t matter now.
 Alright, I have two favorite lines.
 The second is…I’m coming back for you.

 I don’t want to look back and wish I’d written that story.
 You know the one I mean.
 The one readers will pick up and be able to open to their favorite line.
 The one that will stay in their hearts and minds long after they finish.
 So the decks are cleared – at least for now.
 Check-

 I know this is probably too philosophical, but I’m wondering… What is your favorite line from an awesome book?
 What thing would you clear the decks for?

-Posted on December 11, 2011, in Susan Lute and tagged ambitions, check list, clarity, clear the decks, illumination, journey, Meljean Brook, new projects, spring intensive, Susan Lute.
+Posted on December 11, 2011, in General and tagged ambitions, check list, clarity, clear the decks, illumination, journey, Meljean Brook, new projects, spring intensive, Susan Lute.
 Bookmark the permalink.
 6 Comments.